-If you are ready to start selling your handmade items, it’s time to name your business.
+There is no bigger decision you’ll have to make when starting a business with your Silhouette or Cricut than choosing a name! it’s time to name your business.
 I recommend getting out a piece of paper and writing down as many potential names or naming ideas that you can think of.
 (Not sure where to start?
 Jot down your kid’s names, your nickname, street name, favorite colors, favorite products to make, favorite supplies to use… just start writing!)
 Try to keep your pen or pencil moving for two or three minutes.
 When you complete your list, go back and start crossing off the names you don’t like.

 1) Research your business name before you decide on it.
 Chances are that some of the names you come up with are already taken.